-When that is applied to social media, it means a consistent use of a logo, phrasing, links, colors, themes, content choices, sizes, patterns and related design and writing elements that provide clues and context as to who the message comes from.
+As applied to social media, this idea means a consistent use of a logo, phrasing, links, colors, themes, content choices, sizes, patterns and related design and writing elements that provide clues and context as to who the message comes from.

 On behalf of The Monroe News and its weekly publication Bedford Now, I started a rebranding effort in spring 2017.
-I used Canva to create dozens of new file art images; specifically sized for our website but also intended to be “read” well on social media.
+I used Canva to create dozens of new file art images; specifically sized for our website but also intended to cross over well on social media.
 This project was spurred by the fact we lost our website image gallery during a template change in 2016 and reporters were frustrated by not having “ready made” images available.

 Special project support

-The Gandee brothers of Temperance, Mich., are known as the boys who walk piggyback style, with the older brother carrying his physically disabled younger brother, around the community and on highly publicized walks to raise awareness for cerebral palsy.
+The Gandee brothers of Temperance, Mich., are the boys who walk piggyback style, with the older brother carrying his physically disabled younger brother, around the community.
+This led to highly publicized walks to raise awareness for cerebral palsy.

 The Gandees took on their most ambitious project in April 2016 with a walk to Lansing.
 Monroe News photographer Tom Hawley spent much of the week with the family as a special project.